Eagle of Zeus: Legends

 There are several schools of thought regarding the origin of this eagle, coming from different Greek legends.

 Aëtos

 In one version, Aëtos was a childhood friend of Zeus who kept him company while the god was hiding in Crete from his father.
 After Zeus became king, Hera turned Aëtos into an eagle out of fear that Zeus was in love with him.
 Zeus made the eagle his most prominent and sacred symbol.
-In some versions, Aëtos is supplanted with Ganymede, the Trojan whom Zeus abducted in the form of an eagle.
+In some versions, Aëtos is supplanted with Ganymede, the Trojan prince whom Zeus abducted in the form of an eagle.